 The roots of Chi Epsilon Sigma began in the fertile minds of Marilyn Bloom, Ottawa County; Micki Daniels, Administration; Becky Hooper, East District; Irene Moore, Ashland County; Jacqueline Mueck, Entomology; and Dorothy Rex, Knox County.

 These ladies had a vision for the future and the know how to build a strong foundation.
 The idea for the support staff fraternity emerged in early 1986.
 By the end of that year, J. Michael Sprott, OSU Extension Director, gave the initial approval for the group.
 By April 1987, Director Sprott was sending statewide correspondence to all Extension Chairs that the fraternity had been established.

 The initial meeting of Chi Epsilon Sigma was held at the Radisson Hotel on October 21, 1987.
 It was a breakfast meeting held during the annual support staff conference.
 Dr. Clarence Cunningham, Associate Director, installed the initial officers.

 Strong support from administration was essential to this fledgling organization, and continues to provide guidance to this association.
-Dr. Keith Smith, Director of Extension, has been an advocate for CES since its early days and worked closely with our founding members.
-He continues to advocate for and provide administrative guidance to this association.
-His participation and willingness to encourage new opportunities have been instrumental in our continued growth and evolution.
+Dr. Keith Smith, Director of Extension Emeritus, was an advocate for CES since its early days and worked closely with our founding members.
 We look forward to the continued support of Extension Administration.

 Past Presidents celebrate 10 years of CES at 1996 Annual Meeting.

 This brief history of Chi Epsilon Sigma was developed at the request of the editorial team for the Memories and Milestones of OSU Extension 1905-2013.